cucumber/vscode/CONTRIBUTING.md

 # Contributing

 Thank you for contributing!
-Please follow these steps to test your changes locally.
+Please follow these steps to manually test your changes locally.

 Most of the logic in this extension is implemented in two other libraries: